gvwilson/sensibleadventures/wrestler/wrestler.md

 Luft Berendsson has given up cursing the cold by the time he finds the door he is looking for.
-He closes it carefully behind him and descends three stairs made from salvaged shipboards into the shack's one sunken room.
+He pulls it closed behind him
+and stomps down three stairs made from salvaged shipboards into the shack's single sunken room.

-"I said three, and I mean three!"
+"I said three, I meant three."
-The trader settles back on her stool and nods a curt hello as Luft crosses the packed earth floor to the pit stove and pulls off his mittens.
+The trader settles back on her stool and nods a curt hello as Luft crosses the packed earth floor to the pit stove and takes off his mittens.

 The Nukilik puts the knife back on the counter and shoulders his pack.
 "Three blue rabbit furs are enough for a hand of such knives.